 These are NEW songs by Moravians, available from MMF.

 Also NEW are anthems in the Moravian Star Anthem Series.
 Those with blue covers are new editions of works from the archives; those with red covers are newly-written original works by living Moravian composers.

 See our Catalog or call 336-725-0651 for more information about how to order anthems.

-The Moravian Music Foundation preserves, celebrates, and cultivates the musical life of the Moravians.
+The Moravian Music Foundation preserves, shares and celebrates Moravian musical culture.

 Since its establishment, the Foundation has acquired many additional items, including the Irving Lowens Collection of early American tunebooks; the band books of the 26th North Carolina Regimental Band (from the Civil War); and a reference library of over 6,000 volumes, specializing in Protestant church music and American music history.